-Analyzer technicians control or operate entire chemical processes or systems of machines.
-Analyzer technicians calibrate, install, repair and perform general maintenance on some of the most sophisticated analyzers in the world.
-They must also maintain the sample systems, order and stock certified sample gases for the calibration process.
-The data collected is extremely valuable to operations to know that the process is operating at the highest and purest level with no environmental issues.
+Analyzer technicians calibrate, install, repair and perform general maintenance on instruments that provide product quality and compliance monitoring to the main control system or operator such as physical and chemical properties of products, viscosity, density, PH, and BTUs.
+Gas chromatographs, hydrocarbon detectors, and continuous emissions monitoring analyzer are some of the analyzer systems install and maintained by the Analyzer Technician.
+They must also maintain the sample systems, work closely with Technical and Operations personnel, order and stock certified sample gases for the calibration process.
+The data collected is extremely valuable to operations to know that the process stream is operating at the highest integrity level without any impact to the environment.
 In the past, most analyzers were calibrated and maintained by the instrumentation department.
 As the field of analyzers has grown and become so much more sophisticated, a two-year degree from a college is recommended with a certificate in instrumentation or analyzer technology.

 (Source: East Harris County Manufacturing Association)